flatironinstitute/finufft/docs/fortran.rst

 Namely, we use f77, with two features from f90: dynamic allocation and derived types.
 The latter is only needed if options must be changed from default values.
-We also include, listed the bottom below, a "modern" f90 demo using a module.
+We also include, listed at the bottom below, a "modern" f90 demo using a module.

 Quick-start example
 ~~~~~~~~~~~~~~~~~~~~~~